-In June 2018, inflation had stood at 3.1 percent and core inflation at 2.4 percent.
+In July 2018, inflation had stood at 3.4 percent and core inflation at 2.5 percent.
 Rising fuel prices had been the main factor contributing to the increase in inflation.
-Developments in measures of underlying inflation had been in line with the Bank's expectations.
-Inflation had risen slightly above 3 percent, while core inflation had been unchanged relative to the previous month in June.
+Inflation developments had been in line with the Bank's expectations.
 The general, dynamic rise in whole economy wages had continued in recent months; however, inflationary pressures from wages had remained moderate, consistent with the Bank's expectations.
 Oil prices had fallen in the past month.
 According to the ECB's projections, underlying inflation would continue to be moderate in the euro area in the coming years as well.